NASA's Osiris-REX is headed to asteroid Bennu for a dramatic sample return mission.

 Launched at 7:05 p.m.
 (EDT) atop a United Launch Alliance Atlas 5 liquid-fueled rocket configured with one single external solid rocket engine, Osiris-REX is the first U.S. interplanetary launch since the MAVEN mission to Mars in 2013.
 NASA's next mission to another world is Mars InSight in 2018.
 Engineers report that Osiris-REX is currently in good health post-launch.

 Osiris-REX is the third mission in the New Frontiers program, after Juno and New Horizons.
 The objective is to return a sample of at least 60 grams of Bennu to Earth for further study, though researchers hope to collect as much as 2 kilograms.
-This sample will represent the largest sample return since the Apollo missions to the Moon.
+This sample will represent the largest return of extraterrestrial matter since the Luna 24 sample-return mission to and from the Moon in 1976.
 NASA plans to share the bounty on return, with 4% of the material going to the Canadian Space Agency (a partner on the mission) and 0.5% going to the Japanese Space Agency (in return for sharing material returned by Hayabusa).
 75% of the sample return is allocated for future study.